starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 2. `caller_address` has operator role.
 3. Staker is listed in the contract.
 #### access control <!-- omit from toc -->
-Only staking address or reward address can execute.
+Only staker address or reward address can execute.
 #### logic <!-- omit from toc -->
 1. [Calculate rewards](#calculate_rewards).
 2. Transfer unclaimed_rewards.